-A quick internet search about tutoring reveals a wealth of options available to families in need of educational support.
-However, students with special needs require a little something more than regular tutoring.
-To choose the best tutoring choice for your child, consider the differences between regular education tutoring and special education tutoring.
+A quick internet search about tutoring reveals many options available to families needing educational support.
+However, students with special needs require a little more than regular tutoring.
+To choose the best tutoring choice for your child, consider the differences between traditional tutoring vs. special education tutoring.

 Subject-Focused Vs. Student-Focused